Tencent/spring-cloud-tencent/CONTRIBUTING.md

 3. Please add License and Copyright declarations in the newly created file.
 4. Ensure a consistent code style.
 5. Do adequate testing.
+6. Add this pull request info to [CHANGELOG](./CHANGELOG.md).
-6. Then, you can submit your code to the dev branch.
+7. Then, you can submit your code to the dev branch.